ataylor89/Math2025/rsa/README.md

     % python decrypt.py cipher.txt

 ## Security
-In order to make the algorithm secure, we need to choose unfathomably large n values.
+In order to make the algorithm secure, we need to set a very high threshold for p and q.

-This is a difficult computation problem.
+Let n = p * q.

+If we set a high enough threshold for p and q, then the product n will be very difficult to factor.

+For example, if p and q are both greater than one trillion, the resulting n value might be difficult to factor.

+It actually takes a lot of compute time, a lot of memory, a lot of disk space, and a lot of processing power to factor very large numbers, e.g. numbers greater than 10^100.

+Practically speaking, it's hard to create a prime table that big.
+But we can create a really big prime table, and the bigger our prime table, the higher our threshold, the more secure our algorithm is.

+## The cloud solution

-What we can do is this...
+Another thing we can do is this.

-We can run keytable.py on AWS cloud, in a cluster, and set an extremely high threshold.
-This will result in extremely high n values.
-Then we can download the key table and use it to create key pairs.
+We can run primetable.py and keytable.py on AWS cloud, and generate a keytable with an extremely high threshold.
+Then we can download this keytable, run keygen.py, and create a key pair that is very secure.

-When the n values are high enough (unfathomably high) it is very difficult to derive p and q from n.

-If a hacker is unable to derive p and q values from n values (i.e. factor the n values), then they won't be able to decipher our code.
+Cloud computing is a really good solution to difficult computational problems.

+AWS cloud is kind of like NetFlix.
+We can easily turn on NetFlix and start watching a TV show.

+With AWS cloud, we can easily rent an EC2 instance, or a cluster of EC2 instances, and use them to run a program that requires a lot of CPU and memory.

+It's very difficult for my MacBook to generate a prime table of 100 million primes.
+Just think about it... a prime table of 100 million primes is a file that exceeds 100 MB in size.

+But I can generate a very large prime table on AWS cloud.
+Then I can generate a key table on AWS cloud.
+We can create a key table of size 100 with an extremely high threshold.

+Then I can download the key table to my MacBook.
+I can run keygen.py on my MacBook, using the key table that I downloaded from AWS cloud.
+Using this key table, I can create a highly secure public key and private key.